-Using this jack and the optional USB preprogramming cable you can change many of the default options that your radio has.
+Using this jack and the supplied USB preprogramming cable you can change many of the default options that your radio has.
+Our programming software has easy to follow on screen instructions for making these changes.
 Our programming software is available for download via our website.